hindmasj/my-nifi-cluster/docs/experiment-write_to_redis.md

 ### MergeRecord

 An attempt to defragment the flowfiles post lookup.
-In fact this will not work as the JSON readers and writers will not be able to agree on what is a similar record.

 Auto terminate the "original" relationship.

 * RecordReader = InferJsonTreeReader
 * RecordWriter = InheritJsonRecordSetWriter
-* Merge Strategy = Defragment
+* Merge Strategy = Bin-Packing Algorithm
 * Correlation Attribute = kafka.topic

-So, do not use, but added here for explanation.
+By using this the number of flow files is reduced from 6 to 2.
+See [Defragment Records](experiment-some_specific_transform_cases.md#defragment-records) for more explanation.

 ### UpdateRecord

 There is one UpdateRecord processor required to process the captured data into the correct fields.

-It consists of number of rules each with a result path and source function.
+It consists of a number of rules, each with a result path and source function.
 The source functions all take the form:

 ```
 replaceRegex(